Moist, buttery and dense, this pound cake cuts clean. Like a nice, well-behaved Fresh Peach Pound Cake ought to!

 Babies are smart, know a good thing.

 Ripe, juicy peaches are the best.
 You know, the kind that leave the trail dripping off your chin.
-And the thing is, you’re so delirious off that peach nectar, you don’t even know.
+And the thing is, by this point you’re so delirious, you don’t even know.
 (Or care.)

 And then there’s all the fabulous things to do with fresh, juicy peaches.